 We recognise that with younger children, we need to invest in developing a child’s independence in learning, their self-esteem, their speech and communication and supporting them emotionally in order for them to be able to develop as learners and make the progress they deserve.

 At Langham sport provision is extremely important to us and we are proud of our achievements in this area.
-We employ a qualified sports coach who works with the children in Key Stage 1 every week; this is extra to the 2 hours PE provided to all children by a very experienced highly qualified coach.
-Reception receive half an hour of direct teaching per week in the spring and summer terms and the older children have at least two hours of physical education per week.
+We employ a qualified sports coach who works with the children every week, he is a very experienced highly qualified coach.
+Reception receive an hour of direct teaching per week in the spring and summer terms and the older children have at least two hours of physical education per week.
 In addition to this children have many opportunities to take part in Cluster and County tournaments and festivals in a wide range of sports.
-In Years 4, 5 and 6 children have a term of swimming lessons per academic year.
-We provide outdoor adventurous activity in the form of Forest Schools for all children.
+The Years 4, 5 and 6 children have a term of swimming lessons per academic year.
+We provide outdoor adventurous activity in the form of Forest Schools and trips to local places, making the most of our beautiful natural surroundings.

-We continue to build our sporting opportunities after school and to promote physical activity through the day by providing yoga, mindfulness and brain gym.
+We continue to build our sporting opportunities after school and to promote physical activity through the day by providing yoga, brain gym and the daily mile.
 We are continuously reviewing our physical education provision in order to improve.
 A full break down of our Sports Funding spend for this year is available here.